Home

 Come, Sit, Stay, Lie down (or down), Drop it, Leave it, Take it, Heel, Okay, Break (or Release), Leash training, “Watch Me”

-The best money spent in training your GSD, in my opinion, easily is that spent in enrolling you and your GSD in a local dog obedience training class in your area.
+The best money spent in training your GSD, in my opinion, easily is that spent in enrolling you and your German Shepherd puppies in a local dog obedience training class in your area.
+This is a great place to learn the basics of obedience dog training.

 A great by-product of going to basic obedience classes includes the socialization that occurs as well between your German Shepherd, its surroundings and all the other doggie classmates attending.

-After your German Shepherd has learned the basics in class many other training sessions can and should be done at your home with your GSD.
+After your German Shepherd has learned the basics in class many other training sessions can and should be done at your home with your Alsatian.
 A good idea is to begin training in an area that is familiar to both you and your dog and with the least amount of distractions as possible.

 As soon as you feel both you and your German Shepherd are skilled at several obedience commands, try practicing these commands in different areas of your yard or home.
 This is also a good time to introduce a few new distractions.